UniFi vs TP-Link Omada: Which Home Network System Is Better? — professional installation

 Blog

 We've deployed both.
-Honest side-by-side comparison of UniFi and TP-Link Omada — Wi-Fi 7 hardware, multi-gig routing, setup, and which system fits your home.
+Honest side-by-side comparison of UniFi and TP-Link Omada — setup, performance, price, and which system actually fits your home.

-We've deployed both systems across dozens of residential and small commercial installations as part of our networking infrastructure service.
-This is a direct comparison based on hardware we've installed and configured — not spec sheets alone.
+We've deployed both systems across dozens of residential and small commercial installations.
+This is our direct comparison — no hedging, no both-are-great-in-different-ways filler.

-• Hardware specs — Wi-Fi 7 throughput, PoE power requirements, ethernet port configuration
+• Hardware specs — actual Wi-Fi throughput, PoE budget, port configuration

-• Price — entry cost, full-system cost, and ecosystem expansion cost
+• Price — entry cost, full-system cost, and whether scaling gets expensive fast

 Pros

-• Full ecosystem: Wi-Fi, cameras, door access, VoIP in one dashboard
+• Deep ecosystem: Wi-Fi, cameras, door access, VoIP in one dashboard

-• Active development: major updates several times per year
+• Active development — major feature updates several times per year

-• No mandatory subscriptions — local controller is free
+• No mandatory subscriptions (local controller is free forever)

 Cons

-• Steeper learning curve: VLANs, firewall rules, and profiles take real time to learn
+• Steeper learning curve — VLANs, firewall rules, and profiles take time

 Pros